fmhy/divolt-desktop/README.md

  - `test:linux:appimage`
     - Runs the newest build of the Linux AppImage.

+## Troubleshooting

+If you have issues, please check the following first:
+* Does this happen in browser?
+* Are you using an outdated version?
+* If you have connection problems, do you have a firewall?
+If all of the above is false, and it's not listed in the known bugs, please [create an issue.](https://github.com/ggtylerr/divolt-desktop/issues/new/choose)

+## Known bugs

+* Minimising to tray crashes
+This is a bug in the normal client.
+Once it's fixed there, their changes will be reflected here.

 ## License

 Divolt Desktop and Revolt Desktop is licensed under the [GNU Affero General Public License v3.0](https://github.com/ggtylerr/divolt-desktop/blob/master/LICENSE).